SPRING / SUMMER 2011 = SPRING / SUMMER 2026

 Bourdin, proclaimed by highly respected Photo magazine as “the photographer of inventiveness, of the imagination,” is one of the most important and influential fashion photographers of the 20th century.
 His mastery of color (he began his career as a painter) is perhaps matched only by William Eggleston.
 His art direction and composition, unparalleled.
 His ability to craft a scenario, often surreal, sexy and subversive all at once, within a single frame, is peerless.
 Under the unyielding support of Francine Crescent, Charles-Roux’s successor, Bourdin flourished, making Vogue France the undisputed queen of fashion magazines in the 1970s, his technicolor editorial and advertisements fantasies hotly anticipated each month, though not with controversies.

-The new book Guy Bourdain For Charles Jourdan, published by Rizzoli, captures this stellar collaboration with 150 color photographs that serve as an excellent overview of Bourdain’s best work.
-All of Bourdain’s obsessions are there: the blood-soaked reds, glinting pops of sunlight, endless fields of verdant grass where models recline seemingly unaware of Bourdain’s voyeuristic lens, the luxurious but cold boudoirs where games of lesbian dominance and submission unfold.. all with Charles Jourdan shoes, of course.
+The new book Guy Bourdin For Charles Jourdan, published by Rizzoli, captures this stellar collaboration with 150 color photographs that serve as an excellent overview of Bourdin’s best work.
+All of Bourdin’s obsessions are there: the blood-soaked reds, glinting pops of sunlight, endless fields of verdant grass where models recline seemingly unaware of Bourdain’s voyeuristic lens, the luxurious but cold boudoirs where games of lesbian dominance and submission unfold.. all with Charles Jourdan shoes, of course.
 The book is a shoe fetishist's wet dream.

 His campaigns from the late Sixties are exercises in perspective and proportion: a gigantic yellow shoe stands majestic in a hotel corridor among pairs of men's black loafers, a model toys with a miniature red one, her red nails and lipstick in the exact hue.
 Things heat up in the 1970s.
 Hired to shoot the campaign for couture maison Patou, his double page advertisement of a red wedge on the left, and an unplugged outlet oozing with blood on the right, prompted the fashion label to cancel his contract without an utterance.
 Bourdain’s campaign from March 1975 in Jours de France of a pair of pink shoes haphazardly spilled on the sidewalk in front of a chalk outline of a woman's body drew letters of outrage and disgust from readers.